kbase/blobstore/README.md

 }
 ```

-The `id` and `version` fields are deprecated andpresent for backward compatibility with Shock.
+The `id` and `version` fields are deprecated and present only for backwards compatibility with
+Shock.
 The `version` field will not change.

 ## Upload a file / create a node
 ```